 The student will maintain registration in only one school each semester and will pay all tuition fees to that school for work taken, even though some of that work may be in the other school.
 Assume, for example, that in a given semester the student is enrolled in the Divinity School carrying 15 semester hours.
 Six hours of that credit are for work in the Law School; the remaining 9 hours are for work in the Divinity School.
 The student will register for all of that credit through the Divinity School and pay tuition for the total amount through the Divinity School and at Divinity School rates.
-Financial ded atool in w.

-on deadlines

-ane.
-Students inte.

-ar file for admission i aid will be handled by each school separately.
+Financial aid will be handled by each school separately.
 Aid is available from the school in which the student is registered.
 Scholarship application deadlines are generally earlier than the admission deadline.
 Students interested in financial aid should complete their file for admission into the degree programs accordingly.